 I became interested in holistic healing when I was a U.S. Peace Corps volunteer in Vanuatu (South Pacific islands).
 I contracted malaria during my final week as a volunteer.
 On my way back to the states, I stopped in New Zealand to travel- but since I was sick, I had to heal first.
 I knew that my journey was about healing the whole self (body, mind and Spirit).
-I checked myself into a Bed and Breakfast in a small town called Rotorura, NZ.
+I stayed at a Bed and Breakfast in a small town called Rotorura, NZ.
 It was a place known for it's geothermal activity and was surrounded by Hot Springs.
-There were hot springs next to the Bed and Breakfast I was staying at, which became my refuge.
-The English lady running the B&B knew I was recovering from malaria, so she would bring me toast, fruit and tea every morning.
-I would take my medicine, sleep, soak in the hot springs, write in my journal, pray and repeat this cycle every day until I was better.
+There were hot springs closeby- which became a big part of my healing process.
 After a week, I gained enough strength to begin exploring the town.
 On the first day of exploring, I found a little Yoga studio and began the first part of my Yoga journey.
 For the remainder of my stay in New Zealand, I practiced Yoga and meditation with my first Yoga teacher every morning and afternoon until I regained enough strength to return to the states.
 When I returned, I completed Yoga Teacher training at the Kripalu in Lenox, Massachusettes- where I lived for a month.
-During training, we started our day at 5 am with meditation and ate our breakfast in silence.
 We studied Yoga philosophy, Asana and pranayama seven days a week.
 Since 2002, I've been teaching Yoga and studying Yogic practices from a variety of disciplines.
 In 2017, I completed massage school and in 2019 I became a Reiki Master (teacher).
-I currently work at Mariie SPA in downtown Lafayette, IN.
+I currently work at 320 Wellness downtown Lafayette, IN.

 I am also married with 2 beautiful children.
 Our family loves to be in nature, hike and travel.